 Yellow Power - An activist movement in the 1960s that tried to make Asian people angry like the Black Panthers.
 The Yellow Power Asian girls were cool as fuck.

 Yoga - Spiritual practice and meditation.
-Done outside fast food restruants and other amusements.
+Done outside fast food restaurants and other amusements.

-"You-Don’t-Know” Shaming - A technique in shaming where the shammer tells his shamed, "You don't know that, so how would you really know?"
+"You-Don’t-Know” Shaming - A technique in shaming where the shammer tells his shame, "You don't know that, so how would you know?"
 Something white people do to test their innate and useless knowledge of the world.

 Zdzisław Beksiński - Polish artist known for his dystopian surrealism.
 Zoomer - A new generation that is living life as an anime character.
 Millennials are upset at this, and so they turn into pathological altruistic parents to further accelerate the future they wished they had.

 THE AxA AESTHETIC VIDEOS IN A VISUAL NUTSHELL: